arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/tutorials/rp2040-ble-device-to-device/rp2040-ble-device-to-device.md

 The goals of this project are:

-- Connect two Nano RP2040 Connect boards using BLE.
+- Connect two Nano RP2040 Connect boards using Bluetooth® Low Energy.
 - Set up one board as a "peripheral" and one as a "central" device.
 - Set up a boolean that switches each time a button is pressed.
 - Depending on what state the boolean is in, send a byte to the other board (either 0x00 or 0x01 which represents 0 and 1).